D-Niermann/Cpp-Evolution/README.md

 ```

 ## Settings
-The settings are in the `utisl.hpp` under the "static" struct `config`.
+The settings are in the `config.hpp`.

 ```c++
 struct config